Home » College Life » Thanksgiving: Tips for Survival

 thanksgiving day

-With the current state of affairs and how spilt our country is politically, that is truly no surprise.
-But, at CollegeRecon, we can’t accept the fact that holidays are just going to be a bear as long as our day to day lives are politically charged.
+Given the current state of affairs and how politically divided our country is, that is truly no surprise.
+But, at CollegeRecon, we can’t accept the fact that holidays are just going to be a bear as long as our day-to-day lives are politically charged.

 Tip 1.
 Be Honest With Yourself